MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 As of March 26, 2012 the Microsoft Dynamics GP PSTL and the additional Microsoft Dynamics GP Tools listed above are available to partners at no additional cost.

-### Your current service plan does not allow access to this information

-To learn more about Microsoft Dynamics Service Plans, review our [service plan offerings](https://go.microsoft.com/fwlink/?LinkID=532453).

-All the listed Microsoft Dynamics GP tools are free as is, any further functionality outside of this download will be taken on a limited basis and be considered an Advisory Service

 ## Before you begin

 This section includes information and precautions that will help you use Professional Services Tools Library more effectively.